annkissam/akd/docs/Walkthrough.md

 The simplest way to run a phoenix app is to get all the dependencies using `mix deps.get` and run it using `mix phx.server`.
-This is a great for development mode, but the recommended way to use it in production is through a built release and the preferred way to release an elixir application is by using `distillery`.
-Distillery allows us to release an elixir application as a built binary, hence we don't have to put the source code of the application on the server we're deploying to.
+This is a great for development mode, but the recommended way to use it in production is through a built release and the preferred way to release an Elixir application is by using `distillery`.
+Distillery allows us to release an Elixir application as a built binary, hence we don't have to put the source code of the application on the server we're deploying to.